 1. My headings are too big for mobile and are being cut off

 This means that your responsive settings are probably not set correctly.
-Please check the Responsive Typography Sensitivity and Minimum Font Size Factor settings in theme options and ensure the values are correct.
-Responsive Typography Sensitivity will increase or decrease the amount of resizing.
-Values below 1 decrease resizing, and values above 1 increase resizing, in pixels.
-Minimum Font Size Factor is used to determine the minimum distance between headings and body type by a multiplying value, in pixels.
+Please check the Responsive Typography Sensitivity and Minimum Font Size Factor settings in the theme options and ensure the values are correct.
+Responsive Typography Sensitivity will increase the amount of resizing.
+0 will disable responsive typography, while 1 is maximum responsiveness.
+Minimum Font Size Factor is used to determine the multiplying factor for the minimum font size.